DancinSpirit/Haggle/README.md

 ## ERD
 ![ERD](haggle_screenshots/ERD.png)
 ## Stretch Goals
-Further stretch goals include adding messages to the user when login/registration attempts fail, as well as more complex rule options.
+Further stretch goals include adding messages to the user when login/registration attempts fail, as well as saving items/rules into "gamestates" to be loaded for future games, and more complex rule options.